pavt/egad/documentation/replication-package.md

 - We used the GitHub Search tool to select repositories meeting these criteria.
 - We cloned all the obtaided repositories on *2022-12-14*.
 - Full list of repostories: see [repositories.csv](https://github.com/pavt/egad/blob/main/dataset/repositories.csv) file.
+- We consider the first 52 software repositories - excluding no-software repositories, listed in descending order according to the number of starts: see [repositories-50.csv](https://github.com/pavt/egad/blob/main/dataset/repositories-50.csv) file.

 #### 2.2 Clone the list of repositories

-- We consider the first 50 software repositories (excluding no-software repos): see *respositories-52.csv* file.
 - Use the *script.file* script to clone all the repos into your local *repositories* directory.
 Alternative, you can clone all the repos one per one.

 - Make sure the *repositories* directory is at the same path? than your GT image.